MoaidHathot/Shubbak/README.md

 ```

 One Markdown file: your environment, your config, the live window tree, and the
-recent log — including a ring buffer that's kept even at the default log level, so
+recent log, including a ring buffer that's kept even at the default log level, so
 the report is still useful *after* the weird thing happened.
 You can also raise the
 log level on the running daemon without restarting it: